Councillor Kerry Jang

 Councillor Kerry Jang was first elected to Vancouver City Council in 2008 and re-elected in 2011 and 2014.
 He is a professor of psychiatry at the University of British Columbia where he teaches and conducts research on the causes of mental illness.

-Councillor Jang has been deeply involved in several local organizations such as Thinkcity, a citizens group devoted to promoting citizen engagement in civic affairs; served as past president and director of Collingwood Neighbourhood House; and was former co-chair of the “Yes for Wards” campaign.
+Councillor Jang has been deeply involved in several local organizations such as Thinkcity, a citizens group devoted to promoting citizen engagement in civic affairs; and served as past president and director of Collingwood Neighbourhood House.

 Councillor Jang served on the Mental Health Commission of Canada, where he was appointed to the Mental Health and Law Advisory Committee whose national policy work will directly impact policing, corrections, housing standards, and management for areas like the Downtown Eastside across the city.